learn-co-students/model-class-methods-lab-online-web-ft-110419/README.md

 first_six_drs = doctors[0..5]
 ```

-You will get you six doctors by using _RUBY_ to "section off" six doctors using
+This will get you six doctors by using _RUBY_ to "section off" six doctors using
 Ruby's range method (`[]`).
 But under the covers we asked the database for
 **all** the doctors and then took six of them.
 Wouldn't it make more sense to
 ask the database to get us ***only*** six `Doctor`s in the first place?
 That's